 Shaping the future of K-12 Computer Science Education for all Illinois students.

-Co-hosted by the University of Illinois, CS4IL, and partnering sponsors, the inaugural #ILCSEdSummit2019 engaged K-12 educators, administrators, policymakers, industry professionals, non-profits, and legislators in a day of collaboration, presentations, panel discussions, and working groups, with the shared goal of making CS for All a reality in Illinois.
+The University of Illinois, in partnership with a variety of computer science education stakeholders, and through the generosity of the CME Group Foundation, is hosting the second Illinois Statewide CS Education Summit - #ILCSEdSummit2020.
+This year will once again engage K-12 educators, administrators, policymakers, industry professionals, non-profits, and legislators in a day of collaboration, presentations, panel discussions, and working groups, with the shared goal of making CS for All a reality in Illinois.

 Why Computer Science Education?